 your family or friends will learn skills and receive the support needed to cope with such issues.

 After these skills are taught, we then help you use them at home, school, work and in the

-- Individual Adult Therapy: Provided by advanced-level, knowledgeable and experienced therapists, individual therapy focuses on a variety of life hurdles such as stress, anger management, depression, anxiety and panic disorders, and adjusting to major life changes.
+- Individual Adult Therapy: Provided by licensed, advanced-level, and knowledgeable therapists, individual therapy focuses on a variety of life hurdles such as stress, trauma, anger management, depression, anxiety and panic disorders, and adjusting to major life changes.

 - Couples Therapy: Whether you’re in a relationship, are married or going through a divorce, our understanding therapists will help you address problems that are important to you.

 - Family Therapy: At Evolution, we offer a family friendly atmosphere to help families adjust to life circumstances and improve the quality of their relationships.

 - Child/Adolescent Therapy: Our trained and experienced therapists work extensively with children/adolescents on issues such as: life adjustments, anxiety, depression, anger management, behavior challenges, attention deficit disorder, social anxieties, bullying, self-harm, autism, and other common child/adolescent challenges.

 If your child has experienced any traumatic event(s), cognitive behavioral therapy and social learning theory principles can assist with: decreasing PTSD symptoms, managing negative trauma-related emotions, academic difficulties, interpersonal trust, social competencies, behavioral problems, family conflicts, recognizing and responding to abusive situations, as well as handling anxiety and depression.
 Please contact Evolution or complete and submit a TFCBT referral form to begin the healing process.

 The Victim/Community Awareness course curriculum is designed to help juveniles understand the